roderickjackson-bradley/socket_io_app/work/w01/d3/02-js-arrays.md

 ### Copy All or Some of an Array
 <br>

-- We use the [Array.prototype.slice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method to create copies of any number of elements in an array.
+- We use the [Array.prototype.slice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method to create a copy of all, or part, of an array.

 - The `slice` method always returns a new array and does not mutate (change) the source array.